Aortic Stenosis in Children

 Contrast dye may be injected to let the cardiologist to see more detail.

-- Exercise testing.
-This allows the doctor to examine the child's EKG during exercise.
+Exercise testing.
+This allows the doctor to examine the child's ECG during exercise.

 on a finger.